Joule-Thomson Expansion of Born-Infeld AdS Black Holes in 4D Einstein-Gauss-Bonnet gravity: Final Remarks

 \section{Final Remarks}

-In the 4D EGB gravity, we have studied the Joule-Thomeson expansion of Born-Infeld AdS black hole in the extended phase space.
-The well-known Joule-Thomeson coefficient $\mu$ was derived via the first law of black hole thermodynamics.
-We studied the dependence of $\alpha$ and $\beta$ on the inversion curves, the results were depicted in Fig.\ref{figtp}.
-The minimum inversion temperature versus the charge $Q$, $\alpha$ and $\beta$ is displayed on Fig.\ref{figtitc} and Fig.\ref{figtitc1}, which shows the slope of the inversion curve is always positive.
+In the 4-dimensional Einstein Gauss-Bonnet gravity, we have studied the Joule-Thomeson expansion of BI-AdS black hole in the extended phase space.
+We obtained the thermodynamic quantities and the first law of black hole thermodynamic.
+Then, the well-known JT coefficient $\mu$ was derived via the first law of black hole thermodynamics.
+The zero point of $\mu$ is the inversion point which discriminate the cooling process from heating process.

+We studied the dependence of $\alpha$ and $\beta$ on the inversion curves, the results were depicted in Fig. \ref{figtp}.
+It is significant to calculate the ratio between the minimum inversion temperature $T_i^{\text{min}}$ and the critical temperature $T_c$.
+Fig. \ref{figtitc} and Fig. \ref{figtitc1} displayed the ratio versus the charge $Q$, parameters $\alpha$ and $\beta$.
+The ratio tends to $\frac{1}{2}$ as $Q$ or $\beta$ increases.
+We also plot the isenthalpic curves and the inversion curves in Fig.\ref{H}, which shows the slope of the inversion curve is always positive.
 This result means the black hole always cools (heats) above (below) the inversion curve during the expansion.
 For different values of $\alpha$, $Q$ and $\beta$, we can distinguish the cooling and heating regions with the inversion curve.
-The constant enthalpy curves for fixed mass are shown in Fig.\ref{H}, every constant enthalpy curve is closed.